mor1/mort-www/courses/index.md

 +-- {.lead .span10 .offset1}
 This page collates course specifications for the various [undergraduate](./ugt.html) and [postgraduate](./pgt.html) programmes of study offered by the School of Computer Science during 2013/14. _It is indicative only, and should **not** be treated as definitive_.
 More detailed information about specific courses or modules can be found by clicking on the appropriate link.

-Note that all single honours BSc programmes currently have a common year 1 (G400, G4G7, G601), and the single honours MSci programmes (G404, G4G1) follow the same course structures as their respective BSc programmes for years 1 & 2.
+Note that all single honours BSc programmes _except joint honours Computer Science and Management Studies (GN42)_ currently have a common year 1 (G400, G4G7, G601), and the single honours MSci programmes (G404, G4G1) follow the same course structures as their respective BSc programmes (G400, G4G7) for years 1 & 2.
+Finally, we are currently not accepting new intake into joint honours Mathematics and Computer Science (GG41).

 =--

 <div class="offset1 span10">